ringarochkryss/artstore/README.md

 #### Django
 In each created Django app a test document is created by default.
-How to work with tests in Django is documented [here](https://docs.djangoproject.com/en/3.0/topics/testing/overview/) This app have a humble Django Test in the products app simply testing products name working proberly.
+How to work with tests in Django is documented [here](https://docs.djangoproject.com/en/3.0/topics/testing/overview/) This app have a humble Django Test in the products app simply testing products name working properly.

 To run Django tests:
 In theia terminal -write: